ercanserteli/condenser/README.txt

 "sub_suffix" is empty by default.
 If your external subs have a suffix by default (e.g. "[video_name]_retimed.srt" or "[video_name]_en.srt"), you can set it here (e.g. "_retimed" or "_en") so that the program can find the subtitle file automatically.

+"fixed_output_dir" is null by default.
+You can set it to a path string (e.g. "C:/Users/[user_name]/Condensed Audio") to save output files in this directory.

 Project Web Page
 ---------------
 Visit https://ercanserteli.com/condenser for further information and future updates